 Thetype exposes the following members.

-The interface defines the CompareTo(T) method, which determines the sort order of instances of the implementing type.
+Typically, types that provide an implementation also implement the IEquatable(T) interface.
 The IEquatable(T) interface defines the Equals method, which determines the equality of instances of the implementing type.

 Less than zero

-This object is less than the object specified by the CompareTo method.
+This object precedes the object specified by the CompareTo method in the sort order.

 Greater than zero